National Digital Library of India: History

-2014-2017: Establishment and Growth
+2014–2017: Establishment and Growth

-The development of the digital library portal's development began as a pilot project (NDLI Ph-I) in April 2015.
+The development of the digital library portal began as a pilot project (NDLI Ph-I) in April 2015.
 By 2016, the beta version of the portal was launched.
+The program continued to operate as a pilot project (NDLI Ph-I) until 30 September 2017.

-During this period, content aggregation efforts were undertaken, and partnerships were established with numerous institutions across India, including central libraries of various universities, public libraries, and other educational institutions.
+During this period, efforts were made to organise content, and partnerships were established with institutions across India, including central libraries of various universities, public libraries, and other educational institutions.
 The portal expanded its repository and incorporated tools to facilitate access and usability, including multilingual support.